cncf/kubernetes-community-days/content/organizing.md

 ---
-title: Organize a Kubernetes Community Days
+title: Organize a Kubernetes Community Day
 ---

 ## About Kubernetes Community Days

-Kubernetes Community Days (KCDs) are community-organized events that gather adopters and technologists from open source and cloud native communities to for education, collaboration, and networking.
-KCDs are supported by the Cloud Native Computing Foundation (CNCF).
+Kubernetes Community Days (KCDs) are community-organized events that gather adopters and technologists from open source and cloud native communities for education, collaboration, and networking.
+KCDs are supported by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF).
 These fun, locally-defined events help grow and sustain the Kubernetes community.

-We thank [DevOpsDays](https://devopsdays.org) and [OpenStack Days](https://www.openstack.org/community/events/openstackdays) for providing some of the core ideas and content for this document.
+We'd like to thank [DevOpsDays](https://devopsdays.org) and [OpenStack Days](https://www.openstack.org/community/events/openstackdays) for providing some of the core ideas and content for this document.

-## Interested in Hosting a Kubernetes Community Days?
+## Interested in Hosting a Kubernetes Community Day?

 Any city or region can host a Kubernetes Community Day.
 Each local KCD event team handles its own sponsorships, registration, and logistics.
-Check if there is a KCD event scheduled in your area (link).
-If there is already an event scheduled, you can reach out to the organizers to offer to help.
-CNCF supports KCDs with guidance and event promotion via CNCF newsletters, blogs, and social media channels.
+Check if there is a KCD event scheduled in your area on the [main page](/).
+If there *is* already an event scheduled, you can reach out to the organizers and offer to help.
+The CNCF supports KCDs with guidance and event promotion via CNCF newsletters, blog posts, and social media channels.

 This quick start guide covers all aspects of holding a successful event.
-Please keep in mind that Kubernetes Community Days are primarily for community engagement.
-Organizers and speakers must avoid sales pitches.
-Kubernetes Community Days events are inclusive.
+Please keep in mind that Kubernetes Community Days are:

+* **Primarily for community engagement**.
+Organizers and speakers must avoid vendor pitches.
+* **Inclusive**.
 Organizers must make reasonable efforts to work with others, regardless of their organizational affiliation.

 ## Getting Started Checklist